2022 Super Formula Lights: Season report

-The championship began in early April at Fuji Speedway with Kouta Kawaai taking a surprise debut pole.
+The championship began in early April at Fuji Speedway with Kohta Kawaai taking a surprise debut pole.
 He was overtaken at the start by Kakunoshin Ohta and then rear-ended him into the next turn, causing Ohta to retire and Kawaai dropping down the field.
 The new lead trio of Seita Nonaka, Iori Kimura and Hibiki Taira pulled away to finish in that order.
 The second race was also decided by the time lap one was over: Kazuto Kotaka led Ohta from pole, while Taira passed Kawaai for third.
 The pair remained busy fighting each other all race, so Kotaka and Ohta were free to pull away and finish first and second.
 Race three started with Taira passing both Nonaka and Kimura around the outside of turn 1 to claim the lead.
 Kimura then passed Nonaka and held him behind until the finish.
 Two third places and a win granted Taira the championship lead.

 Two weeks later, the second round at Suzuka International Racing Course started with Kotaka taking pole for the first race.
 Ohta started second, Nonaka third and those positions stood unchanged until the end.
 Race two was a very wet one, Ohta on pole had to fight off one attack from Nonaka, who was then overtaken by Kotaka when that attempt failed.
 Nonaka then aquaplaned off in turn three later on, so Yuga Furutani was able to gain his maiden podium.
 The final race was wet, too, and Ohta used his drier start position to move past Kotaka into first, with Furutani doing the same to Nonaka for third.
 Ohta pulled away, but Kotaka was able to reel him back in and attack him through the last two laps, passing him in the end.
 Their efforts over the weekend saw Kotaka take the championship lead and Ohta second in the standings, six points back.

 The third round was held at Autopolis.
 Race one began with two drivers stalling on the grid, and poleman Ohta was overtaken by Kimura.
 He then pulled away, and Nonaka began closing in on Ohta, but did not come in attacking range.
 The second race began with a collision, as Togo Suganami had a slow start from second and was defending from Kimura before crashing into Ohta.
 On the restart, the gaps at the front quickly grew, and Ohta won the race.
 A flurry of penalties meant he was joined on the podium by Furutani and Nonaka.
 Kimura was among those who were penalized, but came back to win race three in a dominant lights-to-flag display, only dropping behind Ohta shortly before turn one.
 Nonaka was third and ex-championship leader Kotaka grabbed his third sixth place in as many races, ceding the lead to Ohta by 19 points.